ES2Spring2019-ComputinginEngineering/final-project-emma-rene-final-project/README.md

 - main.py

 ## Features
-We used techniques including reading and translating csv files, using nearest neighbor classification and 3D k-means clustering, graphing on a 3D plot, and analyzing the data.
+We used techniques including importing and translating data from csv files, using nearest neighbor classification and 3D k-means clustering, graphing on a 3D plot, and analyzing the data.
 ## Useful Links
 You can find more information about the historic maritime disasters we used for our datasets at the links below.